kent-map/kent/18c/18c-shadwell-biography.md

 It is uncertain where the Three Mariners was but The India Arms was on the north side of King Street at its junction with Beach Street.
 One of the earliest references to the pub was in 1680 when the Inn Sign Tax was paid.
 Later in the play, the Crown, the Fleecer and the Mermaid are mentioned.
 The Fleece and The Crown were on Beach Street and the Mermaid which offered gaming was available was on Middle Street.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/2e/John_Moody_as_Commodore_Flip_in_%22The_Fair_Quaker_of_Deal%22_-_DPLA_-_ac3bc284097f028aec35d5181226d034.jpg" label="John Moody as Commodore Flip in The Fair Quaker of Deal" attribution="University Library, University of Illinois UrbanaChampaign, Public domain, via Wikimedia Commons">

-After Shadwell's bleak introduction to Deal, the Fair Quaker, Dorcas Zeal, presents a purer and contrasting side to life in the town.
-However, Shadwell's representation of Quakers may not be as disengenous as it appears.
-Arabella says “Why, Sister, do you ever think to secure Worthy to yourself, with that senseless religion of your’s.
-He’ll certainly laugh at the Pleats and Folds of your Sarsnet Hood, and the diminuative air of your flat Cap.” (p21)
+After Shadwell's bleak introduction to the virtues of Deal women, the Fair Quaker, Dorcas Zeal, presents a purer and contrasting side to life in the town.
+She invites Captain Worthy to visit her at the North End of town to renew his Vows of Sincerity.
+However, not everyone is supportive of Quakers as Shadwell makes clear.
+Dorcas's sister Arabella says:
-Dorcas accuses her sister of being “of the Church belonging to the Wicked”.
-Arabella threatens to flirt with Worthy when he arrives to annoy her sister.

-She invites Captain Worthy to visit her at the North End of town to renew his Vows of Sincerity, but Mizen has ‘barbarous’ designs on her and declares, 'Now you must know, if we once get her upon the Beach, I whip her into my Boat, carry her on Board, marry her, lie with her, then come ashore and demand her Fortune ; and after that, you know. if I don't like her, 'tis but heaving her out at the Cabbin-Window, and give out she had a Calenture, and so jump'd over-board.
-Well, dear Gentlemen, 1 must go and see about this Business ; for such a Fortune is not to be neglected, especially when a Peace is so near'.
 <br><br>
-Shadwell's portrayal of Dorcas
+'Why, Sister, do you ever think to secure Worthy to yourself, with that senseless religion of your’s.
+He’ll certainly laugh at the Pleats and Folds of your Sarsnet Hood, and the diminuative air of your flat Cap.' (p21)
+<br><br>
+Dorcas accuses her sister of being 'of the Church belonging to the Wicked' and Arabella threatens to flirt with Worthy when he arrives to annoy her sister.

+Who is James Nailor (p.34)
+A 1689 pamphlet entitled the _The Quakers art of courtship, or, The Yea-and-nay academy of complements_ mentions the Naylorian Faith.
+Also mentions Bull-and-Mouth Faith

+We took in divers Passengers as we passed down the Channel, some of which I shall name unto thee, because they may be of great use unto us in this place; there was (let me see) Humh—Thomas Giddybrains, Arthur Holderforth, Geofery Crackwit, Marmaduke Featherpate, and Humphrey Shakenoddle; besides some She-Friends that freely offered themselves with much chearfulness to accom¬pany the Brethren into any Region whatso¬ever, for the sake of Propagating the Bull-and-Mouth Strain (p48-9 “A Letter from a Friend in Noddy Land”

+Mizen also has ‘barbarous’ designs on Dorcas and declares, 'Now you must know, if we once get her upon the Beach, I whip her into my Boat, carry her on Board, marry her, lie with her, then come ashore and demand her Fortune ; and after that, you know. if I don't like her, 'tis but heaving her out at the Cabbin-Window, and give out she had a Calenture, and so jump'd over-board.
+Well, dear Gentlemen,I1 must go and see about this Business ; for such a Fortune is not to be neglected, especially when a Peace is so near'.
+<br><br>
+Worthy and Rovewell plot to set Mizen up with the prostitute Jenny Private to 'mortify him, but not ruin him' and go to warn Dorcas of Mizen’s vile plans. (p20) They agree to meet at Daniel’s in an hour 'where we’ll take a sneaker of Amy’s Punch'.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/45/Jane_Pope_as_Dorcas_Zeal_in_%22The_Fair_Quaker_of_Deal%22_-_DPLA_-_696937be8e3e8366b5247f8a2bdb7ceb.jpg" label="Jane Pope as Docas Zeal in the Fair Quaker of Deal" attribution="University Library, University of Illinois UrbanaChampaign, Public domain, via Wikimedia Commons">

-Worthy and Rovewell plot to set Mizen up with the prostitute Jenny Private to 'mortify him, but not ruin him' and go to warn Dorcas of Mizen’s vile plans. (p20) They agree to meet at Daniel’s in an hour 'where we’ll take a sneaker of Amy’s Punch'.

-In the next scene, Dorcas and her sister Arabella are discussing Worthy.
-When he arrives Arabella accuses Worthy of planning to use her sister; “Ay, wheedle her out of what she has; get her Money, then use her like a Wife, turn her out of Doors and compound her for a Maintenance.”
+In the next scene, Arabella accuses Worthy of planning to use her sister; “Ay, wheedle her out of what she has; get her Money, then use her like a Wife, turn her out of Doors and compound her for a Maintenance.”
 She tries to convince him to marry her instead, but he will not be swayed and agrees to marry Dorcas the next day in church.
 The coxswain and a sailor are discussing having a prostitute for the night at Flip’s charge (expense).
 The coxswain says:
 Ay, and so be clap'd : If he would force the Surgeon to cure us at the Government's Charge, it would be a mighty Encouragement to us; but our Rogue of a Loblolly Dodor, being not satisfied with his Twopences, must have a Note for two Months Pay for every Cure; and the last time the Ship was paid, between the Officers, and the Sailors, he swept above half the Ship's Company's Money into his own Hat.